broadinstitute/seqr/deploy/LOCAL_INSTALL_V3.md

 ```
 - Type the name of the callset path into the *Callset File Path* text box (without the directory prefix), and select the appropriate Sample Type (WES/WGS) and Genome Version (GRCh37/GRCh38) for your project.
 The pipeline includes a sequence of validation steps to insure the validity of your VCF, but these may be skipped by enabling the *Skip Callset Validation*option.
 We strongly recommend leaving validation enabled to ensure the quality of your analysis.
 - Click through to the next page and select your project from the *Projects to Load* dropdown, then click *Submit*.
-- If you wish to check the status of the loading request, you can click through to the *Pipeline Status* tab to view the loading pipeline interface
+- If you wish to check the status of the loading request, you can click through to the *Pipeline Status* tab to view the loading pipeline interface.

 ## Enable read viewing in the browser

-To make .bam/.cram files viewable in the browser through igv.js, see [ReadViz Setup Instructions](READVIZ_SETUP.md).
+To make .bam/.cram files viewable in the browser through igv.js, see [ReadViz Setup](READVIZ_SETUP.md).

 ## Loading RNASeq datasets